A Design Tokens Workflow (part 11)

 On This Page:

 Whilst writing my recent article on where and when I choose to use Sass variables or CSS Custom Properties in a project I thought to myself “you could automate this bit using style dictionary”.
 As that article is published I’ve quickly opened up a new markdown file to write this.
-In this article we will look at how we can use our design tokens to not only generate Sass variables, but generate CSS custom properties that will make use of the Sass variables using interpolation.
+In this tutorial we will look at how we can use our design tokens to not only generate Sass variables, but generate CSS custom properties that will make use of the Sass variables using interpolation.

 Implementing Spacing Tokens